topikarilainen/issue-tracker/README.md

 A simple issue tracking application.

+- H2
+- Java
+- Maven
+- React
+- REST
+- Spring Boot
+- TypeScript
+- Webpack

 ## Packaging

+Java and npm are required to build and run the application.

-First transpile TypeScript source files to JavaScript by running `tsc --build`.
-The TypeScript compiler (tsc) is required.
+First transpile and bundle the TSX and CSS source files to JavaScript by running `npx webpack`.
+This will transpile the TypeScript JSX into JavaScript and create src/main/resources/static/dist/bundle.js.

-After transpiling .ts to .js, create a .jar file (e.g. issuetracker.jar):
+After building bundle.js, create a .jar file (e.g. issuetracker.jar):

 ### Windows